aurielfournier/CV/Auriel_Fournier_CV.md

 2023-2026 - The Nature Conservancy **PI** Monitoring of Key Attributes and Indicators of Waterbirds at The Nature Conservancy's Emiquon Preserve 320k

-2023-2026 - Illinois Department of Natural Resources **Co-PI** Evaluating the Impacts of Trematodiasis on Lesser Scaup Migration and Breeding Efforts 248k
+2023-2027 - Illinois Department of Natural Resources **Co-PI** Evaluating the Impacts of Trematodiasis on Lesser Scaup Migration and Breeding Efforts 248k

-2022-2027 - USDA NRCS *Condition of Natural Resource Conservation Service Wetland Easements in Illinois* 582k
+2022-2027 - USDA NRCS **PI** Condition of Natural Resource Conservation Service Wetland Easements in Illinois 582k

 2019-2026 NOAA RESTORE Science, **PI**, Fire Effects in Gulf of Mexico Tidal Marshes: Historical Perspectives, Management, and Monitoring of Mottled Ducks and Black Rails and Other High Marsh Birds 3.9 million

 ## Completed

+2025-2026 - Illinois Department of Natural Resources **PI** Illinois Waterfowl Investigations FY26 860k

+2025-2026 Illinois Dept Natural Resources **Co-PI** Ecology of non-breeding waterfowl in the Wabash River region 100k

 2024-2025 - Illinois Department of Natural Resources **PI** Illinois Waterfowl Investigations FY25 560k